Outboard Marine Corporation: The Great Depression and World War II

 Outboard scarcely had time to find its feet before the stock market crash of 1929 tested its staying power.
 Already responsible for $500,000 in bank loans as a result of the merger, the company had to increase its debt to $600,000 between 1930 and 1932, when operating deficits totaled $550,000.
 To keep the business afloat, the entire inventory was sold at bargain prices, and Evinrude sacrificed his salary until his death in 1934.

 Johnson's fate was worse.
 A too-costly advertising campaign, as well as an ill-timed offering of matched motors and hulls, drained all cash reserves by 1930, when control of the company passed to its bankers.
 Next came an attempt to lessen its reliance on seasonal sales by entry into the refrigerator-compressor market.
 This last-ditch effort did not revive the business, and shortly thereafter Johnson was for sale.

 In 1935, the Outboard Motors Corporation bought the Johnson Motor Company.
-Its $800,000 price tag brought Outboard a well-known line of outboards and plant and equipment worth $1.5 million.
+Its $800,000 price tag brought Outboard a line of outboards and plant and equipment worth $1.5 million.
 It also brought Outboard established overseas markets in China, Burma, Iran, and Albania, to broaden Evinrude's array of dealers in Europe, Australia, and New Zealand.
 Another plus was Johnson's niche in the refrigeration market; Outboard established the Gale Products Division at Galesburg, Illinois, to manufacture this new line.

 Expansion brought changes.
 No longer devoted to purely marine interests, the company changed its name in 1936, to the Outboard Marine & Manufacturing Company.
 Stephen F. Briggs resigned his Outboard chairmanship temporarily—he had held this position since 1929 to take the Johnson helm.
 He instituted a rigorous cost-cutting regime, and by 1937 the Johnson division's gross sales were $4.3 million, as compared with Evinrude-ELTO's $2.5 million.